I'm a provider

 Patients with early stage NSCLC who are not surgical candidates may be candidates for radiation treatment with curative intent.
-In the two largest retrospective radiotherapy series, patients with inoperable disease treated with definitive radiation therapy achieved 5-year survival rates of 10% and 27%.
+In the two largest retrospective radiotherapy series, patients with inoperable disease treated with definitive radiotherapy achieved 5-year survival rates of 10% and 27%.
 In both studies, patients with T1N0 tumors had better 5-year survival rates of 60% and 32%, respectively.

-Stereotactic radiotherapy (SRT) has gained more widespread use, as it is a high-precision mode of therapy that allows for delivery of very high doses of radiation.
-Two- to 3-year local control rates of stage 1 NSCLC with SRT have ranged from 80–95%.
-Many reports on outcomes with SRT have been in patients unfit to undergo surgery, introducing a large selection bias compared with surgery.
-However, one study that reported on nearly 100 patients who refused surgery (versus being deemed unfit) had a 5-year overall survival rate of 71% with SRT to treat stage 1 NSCLC, a rate that is at least equivalent to surgical outcome.
+Stereotactic whole body radiotherapy (SBRT) has gained more widespread use, as it is a high-precision mode of therapy that allows for delivery of very high doses of radiation.
+Two- to 3-year local control rates of stage 1 NSCLC with SBRT have ranged from 80–95%.
+SBRT has been investigated in patients unfit to undergo surgery, with survival rates similar to surgical outcomes.

-RFA is being investigated in patients who are medically inoperable, with small primary lung cancers or lung metastases.
+RFA is being investigated in patients with small primary lung cancers or lung metastases who are deemed medically inoperable.